exercism/docs/building/markdown/style-guide.md

 - `etc.` or `etc`
 - `docs`

-Contractions (e.g. "won't", "I'm", "that's") should be used sparingly if at all in exercise descriptions, but are not restricted in other language around the site (e.g. website copy, mentoring).
+Contractions (e.g., "won't", "I'm", "that's") should be used sparingly if at all in exercise descriptions, but are not restricted in other language around the site (e.g., website copy, mentoring).

+The abbreviations "i.e." and "e.g." should be followed by a comma in American English (see, e.g., this [StackExchange thread](https://english.stackexchange.com/questions/7946/use-of-e-g-are-parentheses-necessary/93658#93658)).

 ## Choice of words